 California Parental Responsibility in Car Accidents

-If you were injured in a San Francisco car accident caused by an underage driver, the teen’s parents or guardian may be liable for your damages.
+If you were injured in a San Francisco car accident caused by a minor driver, the teen’s parents or guardian may be held legally responsible in certain circumstances.
 Under California Vehicle Code Section 17707, the person who signed and verified the minor’s application for a license can be held jointly and severally liable for damages caused by the minor’s negligence or wrongful act in a car accident.

-Section 17708 of the California Vehicle Code also holds parents potentially liable for all foreseeable damages when they give permission for a minor to drive a vehicle and the minor causes an accident.
+Section 17708 of the California Vehicle Code also provids that parents may be liable for foreseeable damages when they give a minor permission to drive a vehicle and the minor causes an accident.

-There is no cap on a parent’s financial responsibility in car accident claims.
-A parent or guardian can be jointly liable for any damages resulting from the accident.
-This includes both economic damages, such as actual expenses incurred, and noneconomic damages such as pain and suffering.
+There is no statutory cap on a parent’s financial responsibility in a car accident claim.
+A parent or guardian may be jointly liable for economic damages (actual expenses incurred) and non-economic damages (pain and suffering) resulting from the accident.

 ★★★★★